-He tests his blood glucose and finds that it is 200 mg/dL (11.1 mmol/L).
+He tests his blood glucose and finds that it is 200 mg/dL.
 Jason knows that his blood glucose level is above his blood glucose target and will need additional insulin before he eats.

 Jason's healthcare professional has determined the following for him: